Politics of Slovenia: Political developments

 The government, most of the Slovenian polity, shares a common view of the desirability of a close association with the West, specifically of membership in both the European Union and NATO.
 For all the apparent bitterness that divides left and right wings, there are few fundamental philosophical differences between them in the area of public policy.
 Slovenian society is built on consensus, which has converged on a social-democrat model.
 Political differences tend to have their roots in the roles that groups and individuals played during the years of communist rule and the struggle for independence.

 As the most prosperous republic of the former Yugoslavia, Slovenia emerged from its brief ten-day war of secession in 1991 as an independent nation for the first time in its history.
 Since that time, the country has made steady but cautious progress toward developing a market economy.
 Economic reforms introduced shortly after independence led to healthy economic growth.
 Despite the halting pace of reform and signs of slowing GDP growth today, Slovenians now enjoy the highest per capita income of all the transition economies of central Europe.

 The Slovenians have pursued internal economic restructuring with caution.
-The first phase of privatization (socially owned property under the SFRY system) is now complete, and sales of remaining large state holdings are planned for next year.
+The first phase of privatization (socially owned property under the SFRY system) is now complete, and sales of remaining large state holdings were completed in 2014.
 Trade has been diversified toward the West (trade with EU countries make up 66% of total trade in 2000) and the growing markets of central and eastern Europe.
 Manufacturing accounts for most employment, with machinery and other manufactured products comprising the major exports.
 Labor force surveys put unemployment at approximately 6.6% (Dec.
 2000), with 106,153 registrations for unemployment assistance.
 Inflation has remained below double-digit levels, 6.1% (1999) and 8.9% (2000).
 Gross domestic product grew by about 4.8% in 2000 and is expected to post a slightly lower rate of 4.5% in 2001, as export demand lags.
 The currency is stable, fully convertible, and backed by substantial reserves.
 The economy provides citizens with a good standard of living.

 Ten years after independence, Slovenia has made tremendous progress establishing democratic institutions, enshrining respect for human rights, establishing a market economy and adapting its military to Western norms and standards.
 Following this path it became a Member State of the European Union in 2004.
 In contrast to its neighbors, civil tranquility and strong economic growth have marked this period.
 Upon achieving independence, Slovenia offered citizenship to all residents, regardless of ethnicity or origin, avoiding a sectarian trap that has caught out many central European countries.
 Slovenia willingly accepted refugees from the fighting in Bosnia and has since participated in international stabilization efforts in the region.